top of page

 The Governing NIW Standard: Matter of Dhanasar

-USCIS adjudicates EB-2 NIW petitions under the three-prong framework established in Matter of Dhanasar.
+USCIS adjudicates EB-2 NIW petitions under the three-prong framework established in Matter of Dhanasar, 26 I&N Dec.
+884 (AAO 2016).
 All three prongs must be satisfied.

 1. Substantial Merit and National Importance

 The proposed endeavor must have clear value and importance to the United States.
-This may include contributions that advance innovation, improve healthcare outcomes, strengthen economic competitiveness, enhance infrastructure, address public or regional needs, or support other nationally significant objectives.
+This may include contributions that advance innovation, improve healthcare outcomes, strengthen economic competitiveness, enhance infrastructure, address regional or public needs, or support other nationally significant objectives.

-USCIS increasingly examines how and why the endeavor rises beyond personal career advancement and whether the claimed impact is concrete and verifiable.
+USCIS increasingly examines how and why the endeavor rises beyond personal career advancement and whether the claimed impact is concrete, demonstrable, and consequential at a national or substantial regional scale, rather than generalized or speculative.

-2. Well Positioned to Advance the Proposed Endeavor
+2. The Petitioner Is Well Positioned to Advance the Proposed Endeavor

-The petitioner must demonstrate they are well positioned to advance the endeavor based on factors such as education, skills, experience, past achievements, record of success, access to resources, and realistic plans for future implementation.
+The petitioner must demonstrate that they are well positioned to advance the endeavor based on factors such as education, skills, experience, past achievements, a record of success in related efforts, access to resources, and realistic plans for future implementation.

-Recent adjudications place heightened emphasis on feasibility, execution, and credibility, not just past accomplishments.
+Recent adjudications place heightened emphasis on feasibility, execution, and credibility — not only past accomplishments, but a credible forward-looking case that the endeavor will actually be carried out as described.

 3. On Balance, a Waiver Benefits the United States

-USCIS must determine that waiving the job offer and labor certification requirements would benefit the United States.
-This is a balancing test that considers urgency, impracticality of labor certification, and whether the national benefits of the petitioner’s work outweigh the policy interests underlying labor market protections.
+USCIS must determine that, on balance, waiving the job-offer and labor-certification requirements would benefit the United States.
+This is a balancing test that considers the urgency of the work, the impracticality of labor certification in the petitioner's circumstances, and whether the national benefits of the endeavor outweigh the policy interests underlying labor-market protections for U.S. workers.

 Fields and Profiles We Represent

-We represent EB-2 NIW clients across a wide range of professional disciplines, including:
+We represent EB-2 NIW clients across a wide range of disciplines, with particular depth in endeavors aligned with current U.S. national priorities:

 Science, Technology, and Research

-• Professionals advancing innovation, productivity, or job creation
+• Founders advancing innovation, productivity, or job creation in priority sectors

 • Leaders in emerging or high-impact industries